elena-barbour/template/essays/smartquestions.md

 *This kind of question opens the door for programmers to intelligently reply with their expertise and advice and be confident in their answer because the user that asks the question gives enough information in very little space.
 What a great example this guy sets!*

 ---
-## Some advice to programmers
+<h1> Some advice to programmers</h1>
-After reading the article by Raymond, I have some highlights that might be useful!
-Especially to those that are just starting out on programming.
+<p>After reading the article by Raymond, I have some highlights that might be useful!
+Especially to those that are just starting out on programming.</p>
 <dl>
   <dt>1.
 Don't ask homework questions!</dt>
   <dd>"Hackers" can see, nay<i> smell </i>a homework question form a hundred miles away.
 You will get burned, badly.</dd>